apof/Solving-Problems-in-Haskell/README.md

 -->Solving problems and puzzles in haskell.

--->Solving pancakes sorting problem implementind basic sorting and AI search algorithms such as BFS and Bidirectional Search.
+-->Solving pancakes sorting problem implementing basic sorting and AI search algorithms such as BFS and Bidirectional Search.